 Quick example from my secondary French language classroom: the agreement of subject and past participles with Etre verbs can be understood as a BALANCE.
 Encourage students to visualize a huge, floor to ceiling-sized balance or scale.
 It is the ETRE scale.
 The scale is unbalanced when certain subjects are employed in a sentence (e.g. Elles/Elle/Ils); we must right the balance by adding “weight” (e/es/s) to the past participle.
 This is something I used in my own teaching–and it worked.
 Another: students can learn about soil scientists (worms); conceiving of worms as soil scientists reveals something of the important work these creatures do.
-Get more examples of the metaphor cognitive tool at the Imaginative Education Research Group website as you explore different lesson/unit plans.
+Get more examples of the metaphor cognitive tool on the Imaginative Education Research Group/CIRCE website.

 Some metaphors employed: the word “post”—comparing this message to a visual/post-it message, a “hey you! pay attention” which leads us to envision online/blog communicating as a board; a “tip”—compares an idea to a pointer or something sharp, something useful or something that stands out/worthy of note; metaphor as a tool of imagination and, later a cognitive tool—the idea that metaphor is a tool helps us understand that it must help us to do something, specifically, to think; “novelty is built into it”—here the metaphor is of building/construction so often connected to how we describe learning; “infuses”—flowing through, fluidly, like water.
 I’ll stop there.